ipritom/pen/silicon/keil_vscode.md

 ![](https://res.cloudinary.com/djqcqqueb/image/upload/v1741881302/vscode_keil/cjleir4qwdubm8vygtz2.png)

-## Step-3: Know Your Programming Interface
+## Step 3: Know Your Programming Interface

 After you successfully create a project from the `CMSIS` tab you'll able to see the marked tools.